National Parks

 Located next to the Visitor Center, find a couple of options.

-The Spelunker’s Cafe—Open for breakfast and lunch with grab and go options, like greek yogurt parfaits, and quick service options, like breakfast sandwiches.
-Also find hamburgers along with fountain and coffee drinks.
-Hand-dipped ice cream along with baked goods are also available.
+It is open for breakfast and lunch, offering grab-and-go options, like Greek yogurt parfaits, and quick-service options, like breakfast sandwiches.
+Burgers, fountain drinks, and coffee drinks are also available.
+Hand-dipped ice cream and baked goods are also available.

-The Green River Grill—With a dinner menu featuring local favorites, enjoy a regional and locally sourced ingredients.
+With a dinner menu featuring local favorites, enjoy regional and locally sourced ingredients.

 Picnicking in Mammoth Cave